swapnilkhandekar999/financialcalculator/1_Requirements/README.md

 2. Category 2: Employees not covered under the Act

-You can be paid a gratuity even if the organization is not covered under the Act.
+> You can be paid a gratuity even if the organization is not covered under the Act.
 If that is the case. the number of working days in a month changes to 30 days instead of 26 days

-### ` Gratuity = Last drawn salary x (15/30) x Number of years of service `
+> ### ` Gratuity = Last drawn salary x (15/30) x Number of years of service `

-In the above example, it your organization is not covered under the Act, then the calculation will be as follows
+> In the above example, it your organization is not covered under the Act, then the calculation will be as follows

-Gratuity Rs 80,000 x (15/30) x 10 = 4.00 lakhs
+> Gratuity Rs 80,000 x (15/30) x 10 = 4.00 lakhs

-For employees covered under the Act, the benefit of a lower denomination is given Hence working days in a month are taken as 26 days instead of 30 days
+For employees covered under the Act, the benefit of a lower denomination is given.
+Hence working days in a month are taken as 26 days instead of 30 days

 ## Cost and Features